Your request is being processed, please wait.

 Plastic inside green organics cart

-• Plastic contaminates the final compost and prevents it from being used for agriculture and should never go in the green cart.
+• Plastics contaminate the final compost and prevent it from being used for agriculture.

-• Dog waste bags and garbage bags are not organics unless they are certified compostable, paper or newspaper.
+• Plastic dog waste bags and garbage bags are not compostable.
+Only certified compostable bags, paper bags or newspaper should be used.

-• Food must be removed from plastic containers before placing in the cart.
+• Food must be removed from plastic containers or bags before placing in the cart.

 Overfilled or heavy carts

 • Carts must not be overfilled.
-Overweight carts can break or even fall into the truck during automated lifting and materials can blow around if carts are overfilled.
+Overweight carts can break or fall into the collection truck during collection.

 Incorrect materials inside blue recycling carts

-• Recycling should not be bagged and all materials should be loose in the blue cart, except for bundled stretchy plastic and shredded paper.
+• Recycling should not be bagged and all materials should be loose in the blue cart, except for bundled stretchy plastic and shredded paper which should be in clear bags.

 • Multi-material items are garbage (e.g. bubble-wrap/paper shipping envelopes, metal/cardboard coffee tins, mixed-material toys or cutlery).
 These cannot be separated at sorting facilities and should be placed in the garbage.

 • Polystyrene (StyrofoamTM) packaging should not be in your blue cart as it easily breaks apart and causes contamination.
-Polystyrene foam can be brought to the Recycle Depot.
+White packing polystyrene foam can be brought to the Recycle Depot.

-• Small plastic lids and other tiny plastic items are garbage.
+• Plastic lids smaller than your palm and other tiny plastic items are garbage.
 These are too small and light for sorting equipment.

 Recycling not prepared properly